Sagar Joshi

 Once marketing teams figure out which keywords to focus on, they can develop a list of keywords or questions to answer on their webpage and create valuable content for users.
 Users can also take advantage of SEO keyword tracking software and great keyword research tools to help boost their website’s organic traffic.

-- 88.2% of all search queries contain three or fewer keywords in the US.
+- In the US, approximately 75% to 90% of all search queries contain three or fewer keywords.

 - Over 29% of keywords with over 10K+ monthly traffic also contain three or less than three keywords.